-The Digital Marketing Promotions program prepares students to communicate with customers with an emphasis on the use of digital media and technology.
-Graduates are able to use digital tools and design software to create a variety of promotional materials to be used by businesses, whether in a traditional or online environment.
-In this program you will complete hands-on projects to create traditional and digital communications using Adobe Photoshop, Illustrator, and InDesign in addition to mobile apps for visual design and creation.
-You'll also use Adobe Premiere to design and create videos, and you'll plan and execute social media content using multiple platforms and analytics.
+The Digital Marketing Promotions technical diploma prepares students to communicate with customers with an emphasis on the use of technology and digital media.
+Graduates are able to use graphic design and video editing software to create a variety of promotional materials to be used by traditional or online businesses.
+Courses are taught using hands-on projects that create marketing content using Adobe Photoshop, Illustrator, and InDesign for visual design.
+You'll also use Adobe Premiere to design and create videos.
+Finally, an emphasis is placed on planning and developing social media content, learning best practices for email marketing, implementing a variety of techniques for effective search engine marketing (SEM), and the use of analytics for better decision making.